 Content curation, the process of finding and sharing relevant content on your blog or social media pages, is an essential part of content marketing.
 While a large portion of the content you share should be created by your firm, you can also get a lot of mileage out of existing high-quality content already available on the internet that is relevant to the interests of your target audience.
 Thankfully, there are plenty of content curation tools for you to use in order to implement an effective marketing strategy.

-The Best Content Curation Tools You’ll Want for Your Marketing
+Best Content Curation Tools for Marketing

 If you need a little help getting your content curation up and running, here is the list of tools that I use to keep my law firm visible online: